Plant-based diet for osteoporosis

 Omega 3 fatty acids and osteoporosis

-Other animal foods containing these fats are eggs and butter.
-Those who prefer to acquire these components from a vegetarian diet will have to do it through canola oil and nuts (walnuts are particularly rich in these acids) or seeds such as those of hemp or flax.
+Those who prefer to acquire these components from a vegetarian diet will have to do through olive oil, avocado, 7 walnuts daily, rapeseed oil, flaxseed meal, ground chia seeds, nuts in general (nuts are the richest in these acids), seeds like hemp or linseed.

 Foods to avoid in osteoporosis